logo

 Migration of webswing.config

-converted to a new version, you can create configuration files used in Cluster.
-Rename webswing.config
+Having this webswing.config converted to a new version, you can create configuration files used in Cluster.
+Rename webswing.config to webswing-server.config and create new empty webswing-app.config file.

 {